Anomalous Hall conductivity and quantum friction: Two band model

-Under conditions for which electrons are skimming along strip edges the friction contribution enhances Hall conductivity.
-If they are skipping the friction contribution has opposite sign and Hall conductivity decreases as shown in Fig.~\ref{ahc2b} by the dashed line.
-With further decrease of the dissipation it even changes its sign as has already been observed for example on Co films. \cite{Miyasato} Similar behavior can also be obtained if electrons are skimming along edges, but one of the bands is determined by $|t|^2 > 0.5$.
-Possibility that the coherence length of minority electrons within the upper band is larger than that within lower band cannot also be excluded as origin of this effect.
+In exceptional cases,\cite{Miyasato} the Hall conductivity even changes its sign upon further decrease of the dissipation.
+Such behaviour can be explained within our analysis for electrons skipping along surfaces; the friction contribution has opposite sign and Hall conductivity decreases as shown in Fig.~\ref{ahc2b} by the dashed line.
+Skipping orbits appear if electron orbitals within bulk are of the radius larger than the interatomic distance of if they are orbiting around interstitial positions, i.e. $|t^2|>0.5$ and this can occur in gapped materials.\cite{Correa:2018_a} Possibility that the coherence length of minority electrons within the upper band is larger than that within lower band cannot also be excluded as origin of this effect.

 Despite of the model simplicity it gives qualitative features of scaling relations between anomalous Hall conductivity and longitudinal one.
+It is result of the competition between Hall currents of all overlapping bands.
+They are spin polarized and in high conductivity regions one of them dominates because of the quantum friction effect.
+Consequently the resulting Hall current becomes strongly spin polarized.